 Advertisement

-The endotracheal tube passes through the vocal cords, so you won’t be able to speak.
+No. The endotracheal tube passes through your vocal cords, so you won’t be able to speak.

-Also, you cannot swallow when intubated, so you can’t eat or drink.
-Depending on how long you’ll be intubated, your healthcare providers may give you nutrition through an IV or IV fluids or through a separate slim tube inserted in your mouth or nose and ending in your stomach or small bowel.
+You also can’t swallow while intubated, so you can’t eat or drink.
+Depending on how long you’ll need intubation, healthcare providers may give you a peripheral IV to provide liquid nutrition (enteral nutrition) or IV fluids.
+They may also deliver them through a separate slim tube that they insert in your mouth or nose, which ends in your stomach or small intestine (small bowel).

 Advertisement